MohamedRebai41/CodeQuest2023/Problem_09/statement.md

 -   Blood type  $AB$  donors can only donate to recipients with blood type  $AB$  only.
 -   Blood type  $O$  donors can  donate to recipients with blood types  $A$, $B$, $AB$ and $O$.

-Help chopper figure out if he can save every injured person using the donors.
+Help chopper figure out if he can save every injured person using the donors he picked.

 ## Input :